bivihoba/slcf-boilerplate/code/dev/readme.md

-Dev version of the resulting files (without minimisation, optimisation, code prettify and etc.).
+The resulting files without minimisation, optimisation, code prettify and etc.
+Only for develop.